Indians pound out 14 hits, Quantrill cruises past Twins 12-3 - WHIZ News

 José Ramírez and Myles Straw each had three of Cleveland’s 14 hits, and Mercado and Bradley each drove in three runs.
 Ramírez had two RBIs to reach 90 for the season for the Indians, who crossed home plate twice their total in their previous five games combined.
 They had 18 hits in that span.

+“The guys have been grinding, and they’ve taken some heat in the last weeks, and I thought today was awesome.
+There was a lot of quality at-bats.
+They stayed on ’em, with their foot on their necks,” Quantrill said.
+“As a starting pitcher, there’s just nothing better, right?”

-Miguel Sanó had the only two hits for Minnesota against Quantrill (6-3), including a three-run homer in the seventh inning that followed two walks.
-The second one to Max Kepler came right after Bradley dropped a foul pop-up in a swirling wind above first base for an error, making all the runs against Quantrill unearned.
+Miguel Sanó had the only two hits for Minnesota against Quantrill (6-3), including the three-run homer in the seventh inning that followed two walks.
+The second one came right after Bradley dropped a foul pop-up in a swirling wind above first base for an error, making all the runs against Quantrill unearned.

-Sanó doubled in the second inning, before Quantrill retired 13 straight batters.
+After Sanó doubled in the second inning, Quantrill retired 13 straight batters.
 He finished 6 2/3 innings with three walks and four strikeouts.

+“He’s pitching with confidence, but also conviction,” acting manager DeMarlo Hale said.

 Quantrill, the son of former workhorse reliever and 14-year major league veteran Paul Quantrill, has given Cleveland’s rotation a big lift since sliding in from his bullpen role following the shoulder injury to reigning AL Cy Young Award winner Shane Bieber.